puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

 Kubernetes cluster inside docker containers.

 Clusters are singleton.
 There either is or isn't a relay development cluster on a machine.
-In V2, we will explore the ability to run more than 1 cluster by name, but this is notoriously complicated, so we are avoiding this complexity in V1.
+Multi-cluster management is out of the scope of this tool, but if user-demand for this feature increases, we will address it in a future RFC.

 This works on MacOS and Linux as long as a running Docker service is present.